 Using a Mobile Phone: The Gurugram Traffic Police are extremely strict when it comes to a driver using a mobile phone while driving a vehicle.
 The penalty for the offence is often a fine of Rs.
 100 – 500, but if the offender is caught causing harm to others while using a phone and driving, the penalty is more severe and could include imprisonment.

-As mentioned earlier, Gurugram is quickly becoming one of the sought out cities in the country for its tremendous career opportunities.
-This has opened the doors for thousands of people from all across the country.
-More people means more vehicles on the road and that in turn, leads to more congestion and a lot more traffic.
+We have already talked about how Gurgaon has been attracting millions of people for career opportunities.
+More people in the city means more vehicles on the road and that in turn, leads to more congestion, and a lot more traffic.
 Working along with some of the biggest names in the corporate sector, the Gurugram Police have installed thousands of CCTV cameras across the city at strategic points to catch anyone who breaks the law.
 These cameras are also used to penalize the offenders and are monitored 24 hours a day, 7 days a week.
 With the help of these CCTV cameras, the congestion in Gurugram has significantly been reduced.

 An e-Challan has replaced the need for the paper challan that was used about 6 years ago.
 Ever since October 2013, the e-Challan has been used by Traffic Police across the country and is an effective and efficient way to levy fines on offenders.
 When a rule is broken, the offender receives an SMS with the e-Challan number and the details of the offence.
 They have 60 days, after the e-Challan has been issued, to make the payment online or in some other way they choose.